radeeyate/gaylang/README.md

 gaylang is a "programming language" written in Python meant to be a joke, and written in pride month because I was bored.

+Programs are run by running it with the interpreter or with python.
+If running it with Python, run `python main.py yourfile.gay`  (Or `python3` on Linux and MacOS).
+If running it from the interpreter, just run `<interpreter file> yourfile.gay`.
+That'd be `gaylang-windows yourfile.gay` on Windows, and `./gaylang-arm64 yourfile.gay` if on Linux with arm64 architecture. (more architectures coming soon.)

 ## Syntax

 All programs must start with `🌈 pride 🏳️‍🌈` and end with `🌈end🏳️‍🌈`.